Zianfu96/sp18/materials.md

 ## How to submit lab or homework?
 ### Working locally

-1. Download the zip file from [https://github.com/DS-100/sp18/tree/master/zipfiles](https://github.com/DS-100/sp18/tree/master/zipfiles)
+1. Download the assignment zip file from [https://github.com/DS-100/sp18/tree/master/zipfiles](https://github.com/DS-100/sp18/tree/master/zipfiles)

-2. Open the jupyter notebook in the lab01 directory.
+2. Unzip the assignment, navigate to the assignment directory and open the jupyter notebook.

 3. Complete the notebook assignment.